 Forming a perfect backdrop is the inactive, snow-capped Licancabur Volcano (5,868m).
 The volcano straddles the Chile-Bolivia border, with the summit and (frozen) crater lake entirely within Chile.

-It’s one of the highest lakes in the world, and archaeological evidence near the top suggest people were climbing it hundreds of years ago for what were surely spiritual reasons.
+It's one of the highest lakes in the world, and archaeological evidence near the top suggests people were climbing it hundreds of years ago for what were surely spiritual reasons.

 Desierto de Salvador Dalí

-The region is named after the Spanish surrealist painter whose work is reminiscent of such scenery.
+This region of the Bolivian Altiplano is named after the Spanish surrealist painter whose work is reminiscent of such scenery.

 Termas de Polques Hot Springs

-At 12:30 PM, we’d arrived at Termas de Polques hot springs.
-Taking a dip in these minteral-rich waters is a backpacker right of passage for those traveling through South America.
+At 12:30 PM, we arrived at Termas de Polques hot springs.
+Dipping in these mineral-rich waters is a backpacker right of passage for those traveling through South America.

-The small adjacent building which appeared to house changing rooms or bathrooms was locked, so we each did our best to find an angle allowing some semblance of privacy.
+The small adjacent building, which appeared to house changing rooms or bathrooms, was locked, so we each did our best to find an angle that allowed some semblance of privacy.

 Sol de Mañana Geothermal Field

-Thirty to forty minutes from the hot springs is the 10 square kilometer Sol de Mañana geothermal field (4,850m “Morning Sun”).
+Thirty to forty minutes from the hot springs is the 10 square kilometers Sol de Mañana geothermal field (4,850m “Morning Sun”).

-These pools of boiling mud present yet another unique and interesting facet of this otherworldly region.
-The stench of sulfur was so strong in places, I had to cover my nose and mouth to breathe.
+These boiling mud pools present another unique and interesting facet of this otherworldly region.
+The stench of sulfur was so pungent in places.
+I had to cover my nose and mouth to breathe.

 Tours that begin in Uyuni visit Sol de Mañana at sunrise on their third morning, but if you're coming from San Pedro de Atacama, you'll see them in the early afternoon.

-This suited me fine as I’d already waken up all too early to visit the Tatio Geysers in Chile.
+This suited me fine as I'd already woken up too early to visit the Tatio Geysers in Chile.

-After another thirty to forty minutes driving across the vast emptiness, we arrived at our humble accommodations for the night.
+After another thirty to forty minutes of driving across the vast emptiness of the Bolivian Altiplano, we arrived at our humble accommodations for the night.

 It was only 2:30 PM, but I'd already seen some of the most fantastic landscapes of my life, and we still had one more lake to visit before sundown.

-There was always more than enough food at every meal, and the quality of the food seemed to improve with every day of the trip.
+There was always more than enough food at every meal, and the quality improved every day of the trip.

 A little after 4 PM, we took a short drive to the Laguna Colorada (4,278m, “Red Lake”).